alberinfo-2nd/ChatappFrontend/README.md

 ### Running pre-built executable

-Download latest executable from Releases, extract from zip, run start_chatApp.bat file.
-The default host and port is set to 127.0.0.1, 8080.
-After running the .bat file the frontend and backend executables will launch.
+Download the latest release package from Releases.
+Upon launch, the client will connect to the backend host at 127.0.0.1 on port 8080.

 ### Building from source